- Also Known As:

 A high level of anti-dsDNA in the blood is strongly associated with lupus and is often significantly increased during or just prior to a flare-up.
 When the anti-dsDNA is positive and the person tested has other clinical signs and symptoms associated with lupus, it means that the person tested likely has lupus.
 This is especially true if an anti-Sm test is also positive.

 In the evaluation of someone with lupus nephritis, a high level (titer) of anti-dsDNA is generally associated with ongoing inflammation and damage to the kidneys.

 A very low level of anti-dsDNA is considered negative but does not exclude a diagnosis of lupus.
 Only about 65-85% of those with lupus will have anti-dsDNA.

 Is there anything else I should know?

-Anti-dsDNA tests are semi-quantitative tests and may be performed using different assays.
-Many laboratories use an anti-dsDNA ELISA test (enzyme-linked immunoabsorbent assay), a very reliable and sensitive test.
+Anti-dsDNA tests may be performed using different assays.
+Many laboratories use an anti-dsDNA ELISA test (enzyme-linked immunoabsorbent assay), but other methods may also be used.